dhenwood/Campfire/README.md

 ### Requirements
 The following items need to be performed to setup Campfire;
 1. A BOT Token needs to be created.
-This is used to notify the other codecs of the task to do
+This is used to notify the other codecs of each of the tasks they need to do.
+If unfamiliar, the steps to creating a BOT [can be found here](https://developer.webex.com/messaging/docs/bots)
 2. Apply the BOT Token to all 4 of the Workspaces the Room Bar Pros are in.
 Ensure to set the permissions to Full Access
-3. Obtain each of the device ID's for the 4 Room Bar Pros
+3. Obtain each of the device ID's for the 4 Room Bar Pros.
+This can be done via Control Hub or via the browser web GUI.
+For details [see the documentation](https://roomos.cisco.com/xapi/Status.Webex.DeveloperId/)

-Once these have been done, the macro needs to be updated with the BOT Token and device ID's.
+Once these have been done, [the macro](https://github.com/dhenwood/Campfire/blob/main/Campfire.js) needs to be updated with the BOT Token and device ID's.

-Install the macro on each codec.
+Install the macro on each codec. **NOTE:** Ensure for each codec, you only put the Device ID of the other 3 codecs.